Adriwin06/Ultimate-CommonUI-Menu-System/README.md

 I recommend launching the game in "Standalone Game" mode instead of "Selected Viewport" or "New Editor Window (PIE)" mode.
 This way, if it crashes, it won't crash the whole engine, and you can change resolution settings, fullscreen, etc, and actually see the changes.
 And it's better because it's closer to what players will experience.

 ## Known Bugs
-  - Bloom Size Scale, Lumen GI Scene Lighting Update Speed, Lumen GI Final Gather Lighting Update Speed, Exposure EV100 Min, Exposure EV100 Max, AO Power, AO Quality, and all Clouds settings are not functioning.
-For all settings except the clouds, the issue stems from these variables not being assigned to a pin in a "Make PostProcessSettings" node, because the pin doesn't show up, despite checking the "Show pin" box.
-As for the clouds settings, I have not yet investigated why they are not working.
+  - Bloom Size Scale, Lumen GI Scene Lighting Update Speed, Lumen GI Final Gather Lighting Update Speed, Exposure EV100 Min, Exposure EV100 Max, AO Power and AO Quality settings are not functioning.
+The issue stems from these variables not being assigned to a pin in a "Make PostProcessSettings" node, because the pin doesn't show up, despite checking the "Show pin" box.
   - Controller navigation is still far from perfect inside the option menu.
 Sometimes you can't navigate all the way down or up, and occasionally the focus exits the settings panel and goes to the top settings tab list.

 ## To do